-Surveys show that many homeowners and homebuyers are not aware of the true value they receive in the services a REALTOR® provides during the course of a real estate transaction.
+Surveys show that many homeowners and homebuyers are not aware of the true value a REALTOR® provides during the course of a real estate transaction.

 At the same time, regrettably, REALTORS® have generally assumed that the expertise, professional knowledge and just plain hard work that go into bringing about a successful transaction were understood and appreciated.